camzillajs101/CloudBoost-docs-JS/JavaScript CloudBoost/README.md

     }
 });
 ```
 Follow the guidelines in the Setting/posting data section to set the data.
 You can repeat this as many times as you want.
 Notice you `.set` and `.save` to *`list`*, not `obj`.
-You do this because you are saving to a specific *row*, not the whole object.
+You do this because you are saving to a specific *row*, not the whole object.<br>

 4. **Deleting rows** uses both methods, `PUT` and `GET`, and is similar to Changing data.
 Like Changing data, you must first find the row you would like to delete:
 ```JavaScript
 query.findById('id',{